ibpsa/project1-boptest/docs/user_guide/source/getting_started.rst

 case on your local computing resource and interact with it at localhost via the BOPTEST API.

-2. **Public Web-Service (Coming Soon)**: Utilize a web-hosted BOPTEST environment available to the public to deploy a test case in the cloud and interact with it at a URL specific to you via the BOPTEST API.
+2. **Public Web-Service**: Utilize a web-hosted BOPTEST environment (BOPTEST-Service) available to the public to deploy a test case in the cloud and interact with it at a URL specific to you via the BOPTEST API.